twitter-archive/scala-csp-config/README.md

 ## Usage

-To read how and why CSP is used, please see the specification [here](http://www.w3.org/TR/CSP2/).
+To read about how and why CSP is used, please see the specification [here](http://www.w3.org/TR/CSP2/).

 ### Basic Usage